Student's Guide to Computing @ Penn Engineering

 Email & Related Services

 One of the primary uses for your SEAS account will be for email.
-You can read mail through a web broswer via Webmail; a graphical email client, such as Mozilla Thunderbird; or a text based client, such as Mutt.
+You can read mail through a web broswer via Webmail; a graphical email client, such as Mozilla Thunderbird; or Google@seas.
 For an overview of available email clients and instructions on how to configure them, please see: http://www.seas.upenn.edu/cets/answers/maildoc.html.

 Below are some of the services available with your email account.
 To configure any of these services, go to the Account Management Site at http://www.seas.upenn.edu/accounts, Select “Configure Your Account”, and Log on using your account username and password.